• Skip to primary navigation

 • Using a small cookie scoop, scoop out cookie and roll between your palms to form a smooth ball.
 Place onto the prepared baking sheet.
 Sprinkle the tops of cookies with sea salt

 • Bake for 10 minutes or until lightly golden brown, rotating the tray halfway through.
+Optional: use the flat bottom of a drinking glass or measuring cup to press down gently on the top of the hot cookies.
+Sometimes the cookies retain their ball shape while baking, so this helps create more of a cookies shape.
 Allow the cookies to cool for 10 minutes on the baking sheet before transferring to a cooling rack

 Notes